Privacy Policy

 Purpose

-The purpose of this privacy policy is, firstly, to communicate the personal information handling practices of the Federal Court, the NNTT, NT Registrar and the Tribunals to users of the Federal Court, the Federal Circuit and Family Court in general federal law matters nationally, the High Court in Queensland, Northern Territory, South Australia and Western Australia, the NNTT, NT Registrar and the Tribunals nationally and the AAT in Tasmania, as well as those persons who deal with each of these bodies (in the relevant locations as appropriate).
+The purpose of this privacy policy is, firstly, to communicate the personal information handling practices of the Federal Court, the NNTT, NT Registrar and the Tribunals to users of the Federal Court, the Federal Circuit and Family Court in general federal law matters nationally, the High Court in Queensland, Northern Territory, South Australia and Western Australia, the NNTT, NT Registrar and the Tribunals nationally and the ART in Tasmania, as well as those persons who deal with each of these bodies (in the relevant locations as appropriate).
 Secondly, the purpose of this privacy policy is to provide to those users and those who deal with these bodies a better and more complete understanding of the type of personal information the Federal Court, those courts and tribunals hold and how that information is handled by Federal Court staff.

 Court Information